Silene caroliniana

-Silene caroliniana, the sticky catchfly or wild pink, is a spring flowering perennial forb with pink flowers, which is native to the Eastern United States.
-It is listed as an endangered species by the state of Florida.
+Silene caroliniana, the sticky catchfly or wild pink, is a spring-flowering perennial forb with pink flowers.

+Description

+The corolla varies in color ranging from a dark pink to white.

+Distribution and habitat

+The species is native to the Eastern United States.
 It is found growing in habitats such as dry rocky or sandy forests, barrens, and outcrops.

+Ecology

-The corolla varies in color ranging from a dark pink to white.
-When in bloom they are visited by pollinators, like large bees, bee flies, and hawkmoths.
+When in bloom the flowers are visited by pollinators, like large bees, bee flies, and hawkmoths.

+The species is listed as endangered by the state of Florida.